rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 -----
 # TL;DR;

 You have large quantities of telemetry or other simply structured JSON data.
-You want to store it on IPFS in a very efficient way.
+You want to store it on IPFS in a very space efficient way.
 Then this is for you.

 # History